Chisnet/bespin/README.md

 Results returned are laid out in a table view, with long or complex fields truncated, with an option to expand each one to show the full data as best as possible.

+### Raw

+An simple interface for sending raw requests to ElasticSearch.

+This is useful if you need to manually write and test a complex query, or debug a query.

 ### Log

 A simple text log, focusing on Bespin's interactions with your Elastic Search cluster, allowing for basic debugging in case of a failure, as well as some insight into how the data that powers Bespin is gathered.